Category Archives: world affairs

 Continue reading

-Filed under art & allure bewitching, charitable outreach, cultural transmission, education, heritage, landscape wondrous, life stories, literary achievements, meditations, self-reflexivity, sri lankan society, unusual people, world affairs
+Filed under art & allure bewitching, communal relations, cultural transmission, education, ethnicity, heritage, historical interpretation, landscape wondrous, life stories, literary achievements, paintings, performance, plural society, self-reflexivity, sri lankan society, teaching profession, theatre world, travelogue, unusual people, world affairs

 Continue reading